BhoomiSingh/hurdlesGame/README.md

 # staticSquare
-A static square made using Matter.js physics engine the link to the game "https://bhoomisingh.github.io/hurdlesGame/"
+A static square made using Matter.js physics engine, the link to the project "https://bhoomisingh.github.io/hurdlesGame/"